Key Takeaways

 How long does it take to sell a house in Knoxville right now?

-Knoxville's average days on market sits around 74 days as of early 2026, up significantly from the 49-day average in 2024.
-Well-priced homes in good condition can sell in 30-45 days.
-Average homes typically take 60-90 days.
-Overpriced or work-needed homes often sit past 100 days.
-Cash transactions through an investor network typically close in 7-14 days from offer to close.
+Knoxville's median days on market is about 57 days, up from 51 a year earlier (Redfin, April 2026), but the range is wide.
+Well-priced homes in good condition go to pending in about 12 days (Zillow, April 2026).
+Average homes typically take 60-90 days, and overpriced or work-needed homes often sit past 100 days.
+Cash transactions through an investor network can close in as few as 7-14 days from offer to close.

 Are Knoxville home prices falling?

-Knoxville prices are stabilizing, not collapsing.
-Year-over-year changes range from roughly -4.5% to +0.8% depending on the source and submarket.
-Premium neighborhoods like Bearden, Sequoyah Hills, and Farragut are holding value well.
-Value-tier neighborhoods like South Knoxville and Fountain City are showing modest softening.
-Over a five-year window, the typical Knoxville home is still up substantially.
+Knoxville prices are rising modestly, not falling.
+The median sale price is $320,000, up 3.4% year over year (Redfin, three months ending April 2026), and Zillow's typical home value is $368,490, up 0.8% (Zillow, April 2026).
+Premium neighborhoods like Bearden, Sequoyah Hills, and Farragut are holding value well, while value-tier neighborhoods like South Knoxville and Fountain City are showing modest softening.
+Over a five-year window, the typical Knoxville home is up roughly 62% (local market sources, 2026).

 Will Knoxville home prices recover in 2026?